eoalewi/payment-instruction-parser/README.md

 # Payment Instruction Parser API

 A **Node.js + Express API** that parses, validates, and executes structured payment instructions for financial transactions.
-Built as part of the **Resilience 17 Venture Studio Backend Engineer Assessment 2025**.

 The API simulates a core fintech functionality: moving money between accounts according to DEBIT/CREDIT instructions, with robust validation and clear response codes.